- How are gastrointestinal carcinoid tumors treated?

 Partial gastrectomy: In this operation, part of the stomach is removed.
 If the upper part is removed, sometimes part of the esophagus is removed as well.
 If the lower part of the stomach is removed, sometimes the first part of the small intestine (the duodenum) is also taken.
 Nearby lymph nodes are also removed.
 This operation is also known as a subtotal gastrectomy.

-Segmental colon resection or hemicolectomy: This operation removes between ⅓ and ½ of the colon, as well as the nearby mesentery (which includes blood vessels and lymph nodes).
+Segmental colon resection or hemicolectomy: This operation removes between ⅓ and ½ of the colon, as well as the nearby mesentery (the layers of tissue that hold and connect the intestines), which includes blood vessels and lymph nodes.

 Low anterior resection: This operation can be used for some tumors in the upper part of the rectum.
 It removes some of the rectum and the remaining ends are sewn together.
 This does not have much effect on digestive function.